-Physical and elemental armor rating both scale consistently across armor classes.
+Physical and elemental armor ratings both scale consistently across armor classes.
 So, heavy armor has the highest armor ratings for both physical and elemental while light armor has the lowest for both.
 There are however other advantages to light and medium armor that are noted below under the “Armor Weight” heading.

 The amount of physical and elemental resistance you receive from each piece of armor is determined by a “prefix” system.
 See the Prefix and Suffix Section below.

 Armor weight is one of the most important mechanics in New World.
 The weight of your armor determines how mobile you will be.
 Every piece of armor in New World has an assigned weight, and for each piece of armor, that’s equipped that weight accumulates.
 Below is a chart to summarize the benefits of each equip load in New World: